Coromantee: 1823 Demerara Rebellion

 Being very close to Jack, he supported his son's aspirations to be free by supporting the fight for the rights of enslaved people.
-But being a rational man, and heeding the advice of Rev. Smith, he urged him to tell the other enslaved people, particularly the Christians, not to rebel.
+But being a rational man, and heeding the advice of Smith, he urged him to tell the other enslaved people, particularly the Christians, not to rebel.
 He sent Manuel and Seaton on this mission.
 When he knew the rebellion was imminent, he urged restraint and made his fellow slaves promise a peaceful strike.
 Jack led tens of thousands of enslaved people to rise against their enslavers.
 After the enslaved people's defeat in a major battle at Bachelor's Adventure, Jack fled into the woods.
 A "handsome reward" of one thousand guilders was offered for the capture of Jack, Quamina, and about twenty other "fugitives".
 Jack and his wife were captured by Capt.
 McTurk at Chateau Margo on 6 September after a three-hour standoff.
 Quamina remained at large until he was captured on 16 September in the fields of Chateau Margo.
 He was executed, and his body was hung up in chains by the side of a public road in front of Success.